brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 all current and future lambdas that use a macro to de-duplicate the _trailing-return-type_ from the body.

-The paper proposes for the one pathologically bad case (the use of a name in a _trailing-return-type_ of a `const` lambda that nominates a non-`const` variable not otherwise accounted for in other lambda capture) that we assume that the body will capture it and consider the lambda ill-formed if this assumption ends up being mistaken.
+For the pathologically bad case (the use of a name in a _trailing-return-type_ of a `const` lambda that nominates a non-`const` variable not otherwise accounted for in other lambda capture) that means we might have a lambda where we treat a name as captured when it might end up not actually having been captured - which would be a mistreatment in the opposite direction of the problem that this paper has been describing.
+This is unfortunate, but it's an especially strange corner case - one that's much more unlikely to appear in real code than the cases that this paper is trying to resolve.